What is Social Anxiety Disorder?

 Social Anxiety VS Shyness

 It is worth noting that shyness and social anxiety do differ although there can be a small overlap.
-Shyness is a normal personality trait which makes us cautious about approaching certain people or situations.
+Shyness is a normal personality trait that makes us cautious about approaching certain people or situations.
 It differs from social anxiety disorder because there are no negative or critical thought patterns behind it.
 Shyness is less likely to create:

 - Feelings of extreme fear or worry